 I have been involved with Bar Hill School for over 20 years, as a teaching assistant, parent and as a teacher since 2003.
 I am currently a class teacher in Reception and I have a special interest in special educational needs as SENCO and I am the Most Able leader.
 I am a Governor and an active member of the PTA.
 I enjoy reading, swimming and going on long walks with my chocolate Labrador Jake; I also like going to the cinema and listening to music.

 I have been a governor since late in 2001.
 I have two children; Christopher and Francesca.
 I serve on the Premises, ICT and Finance committees.
 I have lived in Bar Hill for over ten years and run my own electronics consultancy.

 I began teaching at Bar Hill School in September 2000 and have been Deputy Head since April 2012.
 This is a fantastic school to work in!
 I enjoy teaching Year 6 and helping with their transition to secondary school.
-I lead the ‘Bike It’ Crew and have the title of ‘Bike It’ Champion.
-I am also involved in developing the English curriculum and welcome inviting authors into school.
+I am also involved in developing the English curriculum and welcome invited authors into school.

 I am married with three children.
 My children all attended Bar Hill school before going on to Swavesey Village College.
 I worked at one of the local playgroups for five years before starting work as a teacher support in September 2000.

 - Peter McKenny: Premises Committee

 [Governors can be contacted via email or the school office]